b1d0ws/OSWE/TJ Null's List/Magic/README.md

 $stmt = $pdo->query("SELECT * FROM login WHERE username='$username' AND password='$password'");
 ```

-Upload functions appears to have two methods of litiming the upload.
+Upload functions appears to have two methods of limiting the upload.
 First the file need to have JPG, JPEG & PNG extension and this can be bypassed using double extension.

 The other method checks the magic bytes of the files, so we can just upload a reverse.php.png with PNG magic bytes inside it.